Hike to Mt. Pisgah in the Smoky mountains of North Carolina

 Breve stop by the ruins of the hunting lodge of Mr. Vanderbilt - the man behind the biggest home in the United States, the Biltmore Estate.
 Not much left from Buck Spring

 Finally, we reached the Mt.
 Pisgah trailhead.
-1.6 miles to go to reach the summit of this American mountain with Biblical name - Pisgah means summit in Hebrew.
+From this point, 1.6 miles to go to reach the summit of this American mountain with Biblical name - Pisgah means summit in Hebrew.
 The trail is rated moderate, but some sections are hard on the knees.
 Steep and rocky stairs.

 We took the connector trail to return to the campground.
 This route follows the Parkway.
 We were the only ones there.
 Narrow creeks created by the persistent rain crossed the trail here and there.
-Mud and fun splashing.
-Back to childhood memories.
+All was about mud and fun splashing.
+Back to our childhood memories.

 Comments